zionsg/zn-jquery/znResize/README.md

   .thumbnail {
     border: 3px solid green;
     height: 80px;
-    overflow: hidden; /* though znCrop will add this later, this will prevent images from overflowing when loading */
+    overflow: hidden; /* though znResize will add this later, this will prevent images from overflowing when loading */
     width: 80px;
   }